Archived Home Page for December 28, 2013

 Check your drawers... check your pockets... check your glove box... and drop off your spare Canadian Tire money at Big Al's hut early in season.

-Remember, it's all for a good cause because any money we make at the derby goes directly to CHEO at their annual telethon.
+Remember, it's all for a good cause because all profits money made at the derby go directly to a good cause somewhere in the Ottawa area.

 For the second year, PIIFA had a float in the Orleans Santa's Parade of Lights.
 This year, we stepped it up from last year by constructing a giant walleye to go with Sylvain's hut.
 The fish was a huge undertaking for PIFFA members and from what we saw along the parade route, everyone loved it!